julcontrerass/julcontrerass/README.md

 ### 👨‍💻 About Me:

 Hello 👋👋, how are you?!
-Thank you very much for visiting my profile
+Thank you so much for visiting my profile.

-I am a Full Stack Developer with a focus on the continuous improvement of my skills and knowledge.
-I have training in web development that has allowed me to develop skills to work effectively as a team and overcome challenges with determination.
+I am a Full Stack Developer with a focus on continuous improvement of my skills and knowledge.
+I have a background in web development that has allowed me to develop the skills to work effectively in teams and overcome challenges with determination.

-My quest for knowledge does not stop there.
-Currently, I am expanding my skills through advanced courses, such as Microservices Architecture and NoSQL Databases, as well as carrying out personal projects that challenge me and allow me to apply what I have learned in practical situations.
-I am committed to constant growth and ready to face new challenges in web development.
+My pursuit of knowledge does not stop there.
+I am currently pursuing a University Technician degree in Programming at UTN, in addition to carrying out personal projects that challenge me and allow me to apply what I have learned in practical situations.

+I am committed to continuous growth and ready to face new challenges in web development.

 Reach me at: jjulian.contrerass@gmail.com